What is twitching eye?

-A twitching eye happens when the muscles in your eyelid contract (spasm) without your control.
+A twitching eye happens when the muscles in the eyelid contract (spasm) without someone's control.

 Eye twitches can remain for longer than a week or become more serious, such as when the eyelid closes for a few seconds, and may be triggered by eye irritations, such as: